Attribute Based Interpretable Evaluation Metrics for Generative Models: Evaluation Metrics with Attribute Strengths

 where $i$ denotes an index for each attribute, \textit{M} is the number of attributes, KL(*) is Kullback-Leibler divergence, and $\text{HCS}_\mathcal{X}(a_i)$ denotes PDF of $\text{HCS}(x_i, a_i)$ for all $x_i \in \mathcal{X}$.

-We analyze PDFs of \dcs{} for each attribute present in $\mathcal{X}$ and $\mathcal{Y}$.
-These HCS PDFs reflect the distribution of attribute strengths within datasets.
+We first estimate PDFs of \dcs{} for each attribute present in $\mathcal{X}$ and $\mathcal{Y}$ by applying Gaussian Kernel Density Estimation (KDE) on the entire sample for each dataset.
+Subsequently, we compare these HCS PDFs which reflect the distribution of attribute strengths within the datasets.
 If an attribute's distribution in $\mathcal{X}$ closely mirrors that in $\mathcal{Y}$, their respective HCS distributions will align, leading to similar PDFs.
 To measure discrepancies between these distributions, we employ Kullback-Leibler Divergence (KLD).
 This quantifies how much the generated images either over-represent or under-represent specific attributes compared to the original data.
 Subsequently, we determine the average divergence across all attributes between $\mathcal{X}$ and $\mathcal{Y}$ to derive the aggregated metric for \oneabbr{}.

+In addition, we define the mean difference of attribute strength to further examine whether poor SaD comes from excessive or insufficient strength of an attribute $a$:

+where $N_x$ and $N_y$ are the number of training images and generated images, respectively.
+Intuitively, a high magnitude of mean difference indicates the mean strength of $\mathcal{Y}$ differs significantly from $\mathcal{X}$ for attribute $a$.
+A positive value indicates $\mathcal{Y}$ has images with stronger $a$ than $\mathcal{X}$, and vice versa for a negative value.
+While this does not conclusively reveal the exact trend due to $a$'s complex distribution, it provides an intuitive benchmark.